One of our investors brought his teenage daughter by the office the other day. She was puzzled.

 Verisign’s architecture has been integral to the growth and stability of the Internet at large, and we could not be more excited to work with them.
 Scientists at both companies are already poring over volumes of DNS resolution data — data that will help us answer fundamental (and fundamentally awesome) questions like: “what actually are the most popular websites on the Internet?” and “just how big is the Internet, anyhow?”

-Stay tuned, as we’ll be sharing our findings here.1 year ago
+Stay tuned, as we’ll be sharing our findings here.2 years ago